 The European Young Chemist Awards (EYCA), which are sponsored by the Italian Chemical Society and the Italian Consiglio Nazionale dei Chimici, are given every two years during the EuCheMS Chemistry Congress.
 The European Young Chemists Awards are intended to showcase and recognise the excellent research being carried out by young scientists working in the chemical sciences.

-The European Young Chemist Award 2016 is intended to showcase and recognise the excellent research being carried out by young scientists working in the chemical sciences and will be presented at the 6th EuCheMS Chemistry Congress to be held in Seville from 11-15 September 2016.
-It will follow the 2006, 2008, 2010, 2012 and 2014 European Young Chemist Awards held in Budapest, Torino, Nürnberg, Prague and Istanbul during the previous editions of the European Chemistry Congresses.
+The European Young Chemist Award 2016 is intended to showcase and recognise the excellent research being carried out by young scientists working in the chemical sciences and was presented at the 6th EuCheMS Chemistry Congress, which took place in Seville from 11 – 15 September 2016.

 The 2014 edition of the European Young Chemist Award took place in Istanbul at the 5th EuCheMS Chemistry Congress, sponsored by the Italian Chemical Society and by the and the Italian Consiglio Nazionale dei Chimici, and under the patronage of EuCheMS, the EuCheMS Chemistry Congress, and the European Young Chemistry Network (EYCN).